CNeiheisel/Connor-and-Nathan-s-Repository/Hand-raiser/README.md

 3.5MM MONO PHONE PLUG, 6 FT.
 CABLE

-The STL files for the 3D printed boxes are in this folder.
+The STL files in this folder